Punjab govt okays jobs for kin of minors killed in Maur Mandi blast | Law-Order

 The Punjab government on Friday approved special provisions in its rules to provide government jobs to the kin of the four minors killed in the Maur Mandi bomb blast in 2017.

-It was decided at the cabinet meet to grant special provision to provide jobs on compassionate grounds as per the educational qualifications to a member of the families of Japsimaran Singh (15), Sourav Singla (14), Ankush (11) and Ripandeep Singh (9).
+It was decided at the cabinet meeting to grant a special provision to provide jobs on compassionate grounds as per the educational qualifications to a member of the families of Japsimaran Singh (15), Sourav Singla (14), Ankush (11) and Ripandeep Singh (9).

-The existing rules did not provide for employment in the state service on compassionate grounds for minor victims.
-With the cabinet decision, the relevant rules or policy have been relaxed to provide jobs to a member of each family as per their educational qualification, the statement said.
+With the cabinet decision, relevant rules or policy have been relaxed to provide job to a member of each family as per their educational qualification, the statement said.

 The jobs to be provided by the state government are in addition to a financial grant of Rs 5 lakh given to each family.
 Each injured was given Rs 50,000 from the Chief Minister's Relief Fund.